Second Session, 43rd Parliament

 Introductions by Members

 Brennan Day: I’d just like to introduce my good friend Robert Mulrooney, down from the Comox Valley today.
 He’s an extremely active community member and philanthropist.
-We’re trying to twist his
+We’re trying to twist his arm to put that to good use in the municipal elections.

 Petitions

-Steve Morissette: I, too, rise to present a petition.
-This petition of CUPE and BCTF staff from J.L.
+Steve Morissette: I, too, rise to present a petition — this petition of CUPE and BCTF staff from J.L.
 Crowe Secondary School in Trail, B.C.
 They recommend that the government consider a change to the current legislation regarding personal cellular devices.
 They ask for a stricter and uniform policy across British Columbia to protect students.

-In the Douglas Fir Room, I call Committee of Supply for the Ministry of Energy and Climate Solutions and reminding members that the tiny House remains closed.
+In the Douglas Fir Room, I call Committee of Supply for the Ministry of Energy and Climate Solutions.

 [Lorne Doerkson in the chair.]